-Expectations around customer experience are shifting, and generally increasing, especially around notifications around issues such as power outages.
+Expectations around customer experience are generally increasing, especially around notifications and issues such as power outages.
+Many see outage updates and restoration times as important as preventing the initial outage.

-Feedback received through our Voice of the Customer program and our Customer Index has shown steady improvement over the last three years, with a notable uplift in customer satisfaction over the last 12 months from 6.7 in 2018-19.
-The above target result of 7.1 out of 10 for 2019-20 (target 6.7) was supported by service improvements across the Group.
+Feedback received following our key service interactions for each customer group, from the large businesses to our residential customers has shown steady improvement over the last four years, improving moderately (0.13) in the last 12 months.
+The above target result of 7.2 out of 10 for 2020-21 exceeded targets with service improvements achieved across the Group.